-After taking a week of writing blog posts last week I managed to tick off two things on my To Do list.
+After taking a week off writing work last week I managed to tick off two things on my To Do list.

 Yep, you read that right.
 TWO THINGS!

-Just the thought of all the things on the list stresses me out, and when I’m stressed I’m disorganised, scattered, always late, and a bad mother.
+Just the thought of all the things on the list stresses me out, and when I’m stressed I’m disorganised, scattered, always late, and not a great parent.
 I am not doing anyone any favours by taking on more than I can handle, least of all me.

-Perhaps my thinking was chemically affected by the tea tree fumes wafting up from my kid’s heads, or maybe it was the constant rotation of Disney DVDs, or perhaps I have just finally come to my senses… I don’t want to be that kind of person.
-I need a plan to dig myself out of this To Do list black hole and a plan to stop me falling back in!
+Perhaps my thinking was chemically affected by the teatree fumes wafting up from my kid’s lice riddled heads?
+Or maybe it was the constant rotation of Disney DVDs while I sat combing nits out of their hair?
+Or perhaps I have just finally come to my senses.
+I don’t want to be that kind of person.
+I need a plan to dig myself out of this To Do list black hole and make a plan to stop me falling back in!

 How I Tackled My To Dos